carmalou/nerdy-girls-twitterbot/README.md

   * Copied Application Settings and Access Token from Twitter into config.js
 * Called function to post test tweet.
 * Created our own branches and put quotes in quotes.json
-* Committed our changes, pushed them to our branches on github, and created pull requests to merge the changes to master .
+* Committed our changes, pushed them to our branches on GitHub, and created pull requests to merge the changes to master.
 * Store the quotes in array.
 * Wrote a function to get a random quote from the array.
 * Wrote a function to post the quote to Twitter.

-Steps to take next time:
+Steps we're taking on 6/26/2016:
+* Fork the repo.
+* Create a Heroku account.
+* Create a Twitter account.
 * Set up environment variables.
 * Automate posting.